toasterlovin/euler-54/README.md

 - Royal Flush is not implemented because it is just a special case of Straight Flush.
-- No validation is taking place (the instructions for [problem 54] state that the file to be parsed can be assumed to be valid).
+- No validation is taking place (the [instructions for problem 54][problem 54] state that the file to be parsed can be assumed to be valid).
 There is a commented out test file (`test/test_hand_validation.rb`) with a first approximation of what should be validated if this were designed to take input which could contain errors.